 where $ \mathcal{L}_{E}$ denotes the cross-entropy loss. $x_{i} \in \mathbb{R}^{d}$ is a training sample with label $y_{i}$ from the base label space.
 Following \cite{rebuffi2017icarl,wang2022learning}, the model can be denoted as $f(\mathbf{x})=W^{\top}\phi(\mathbf{x})$, where $\phi(\cdot):\mathbb{R}^{D}\rightarrow\mathbb{R}^{d}$ is the feature extractor and $W\in\mathbb{R}^{d\times N}$ is the classification head.
 If there are $N$ classes, the classifier head can be denoted by the $N$ prototypes, i.e., $W=[c_{1},c_{2},\ldots,c_{N}]$.

 \textbf{Incremental learning:} Prototype classifier~\cite{snell2017prototypical} is a popular approach employed in few-shot learning tasks.
-To achieve this, the feature extractor $\phi(\cdot)$ trained by base session remains fixed to minimize catastrophic forgetting and then we utilize the mean feature $\mathbf{c}_k$ as the prototype to capture the most common pattern observed in each class,
+To achieve this, the feature extractor $\phi(\cdot)$ trained by the base session remains fixed to minimize catastrophic forgetting, and then we utilize the mean feature $\mathbf{c}_k$ as the prototype to capture the most common pattern observed in each class,

-where ${num}_k$ is the sample number belonging to the $k$th class.
+where ${num}_k$ is the number of samples of the $k$th class.
 The prototypes of new classes are utilized as the corresponding classifier weights~\cite{zhang2021few,zhou2022forward}.
-Then we can estimate the probability of each class $k$ via the dot products between the features and each prototype via,
+Then we can estimate the probability of each class $k$ via the dot products between the features and each prototype,

 However, in the GILCD setting, the number of samples in the new class is extremely limited, leading to severe bias in the empirical prototypes of the novel classes.
 Thus, we utilize the well-learned base prototypes to calibrate the biased prototypes of novel classes during incremental sessions~\cite{wang2024few}.
 To achieve this, we define the base session as comprising $n$ classes and the incremental session as containing $C$ additional classes.
 Hence, the base prototypes and new prototypes are denoted as $c_{b}(1 \leq b \leq n)$ and $c_{new}(n < b \leq n+C)$, respectively.
 Since the base session includes adequate samples in every class, the model can effectively capture the distribution of base classes and derive guaranteed prototypes.
 Consequently, we can leverage these base prototypes $c_{b}$ to calibrate the prototypes for newly coming classes $c_{new}$ by,